-Posted on March 23, 2016 by Ryan Bartlett, WWF Senior Program Officer, Climate Change Adaptation
+By Ryan Bartlett, WWF Senior Program Officer, Climate Change Adaptation

-I never truly appreciated the importance of the polar bear as a mascot for global warming and climate change until I saw the magnificent creatures up close and personal on a WWF/Natural Habitat trip to the “Polar Bear Capital of the World
+I never truly appreciated the importance of the polar bear as a mascot for global warming and climate change until I saw these magnificent creatures up close and personal on a WWF/Natural Habitat trip to the “Polar Bear Capital of the World

 ,” in Churchill, Canada.